shinhugh/spa/README.md

 Register a function that is invoked when a navigation occurs.
 When invoking the function, the framework will pass in the path of the page being navigated to.
 This applies to both forward and backward navigation, including those that push a new entry onto the history stack.
+If the function is asynchronous, the framework will wait for the returned promise to complete before displaying the target page.